aitgon/wopmars/docs/content/wrapper.rst

 `Toolwrapper` specifying methods
 ++++++++++++++++++++++++++++++++

 A good way to see a `Toolwrapper` is to see it as an independant software.
 Meaning that it has a well defined role which is to generate a specific output in terms of a specific kinf of input with some options to parametrize its behavior.
-Anyway, this is the way WoPMaRS is "watching" to the `Toolwrappers`.
+Anyway, this is the way WoPMaRS is "watching" to the `tool wrappers`.
 The link between a `Toolwrapper` and WoPMaRS is done thanks to inherited methods from ``Toolwrapper`` which have to be re-wrote by the `Toolwrapper` developer.

 Describing files: ``specify_input_file`` and ``specif_output_file``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~